-LPN 11004 Basic Nursing Principles I
+LPN 11005 Basic Concepts of Nursing I

-Covers the fundamental principals, skills and attitudes needed to give nursing care.
+Covers the fundamental principles, skills and attitudes needed to give nursing care.
 Scientific rationale concerning common procedures used in the care of the sick will be discussed and demonstrated.
 Competency will be demonstrated in the clinical setting.
 The prevention of the spread of disease, safety and comfort measures will be taught.
-The student will be taught the development of responsibility to make report and record observations using the nursing care process.
+The student will be taught the development of responsibility to make, to report and to record observations using the nursing care process.
 Prerequisite: LPN 10001

-LPN 12003 Medical/Surgical Nursing I
+LPN 12001 Medical/Surgical Nursing I

 Covers the common condition of illness and nursing care of adult patients in acute, sub-acute or convalescent stages of illness, of both short and long term duration, including nutrition and administration of drugs.
-Co-requisite: LPN 11004
+Co-requisite: LPN 11005

-LPN 13002 Basic Nursing Principles II Continuation of LPN 11004.
-Prerequisite: LPN 11004
+LPN 13005 Basic Concepts of Nursing II Continuation of LPN 11005.
+Prerequisite: LPN 11005

-LPN 14003 Medical/Surgical Nursing II
+LPN 14002 Medical/Surgical Nursing II

-Continuation of the study of common conditions of illness and nursing care of adult patients in acute, sub-acute or convalescent stages of illness.
-Prerequisite: LPN 12003
+Continuation of the study of common conditions of illness and nursing care of adult patients in acute, sub-acute or convalescent stages of illness, including administration of drugs.
+Prerequisite: LPN 12001